wolfhesse/dotnet-docker-samples/dotnetapp-prod/README.md

 # .NET Core Docker Production Sample

-This .NET Core Docker sample demonstrates a best practice pattern for building Docker images for .NET Core apps.
+This .NET Core Docker sample demonstrates a best practice pattern for building Docker images for .NET Core apps for production.
 The sample works with both Linux and Windows containers.

 The [sample Dockerfile](Dockerfile) creates an .NET Core application Docker image based off of the [.NET Core Runtime Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
-This is the type of image you would want to use in production.
 It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample in a container based on the larger [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/) and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime base image](https://hub.docker.com/r/microsoft/dotnet/).
 The SDK image contains tools that are required to build applications while the runtime image does not.

-This sample requires [Docker 17.05](https://docs.docker.com/release-notes/docker-ce/#17050-ce-2017-05-04) or later of the [Docker client](https://www.docker.com/products/docker).
+This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce/#17060-ce-2017-06-28) or later of the [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.

 ## Getting the sample